DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Reminders about things for the documentation users:

-* **Simple Activate (if you are using the mod from the *Interface* section of the add-on)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
+* **Simple Activate (if you are using the mod from the *Interface* section)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
 Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
 Don't forget to save.

 For Wabbajack users: